 Rapid Detox – Waismann Method ® Difference

 Is rapid detox dangerous?
-When performed in proper conditions, it achieves a nearly 100% success rate.
-The Waismann Method® is an industry leader and we provide our anesthesia-assisted detox at a full-service accredited hospital.
-The detoxification process occurs in a private room and under the direct care of a quadruple board-certified medical doctor who has more than 21 years of direct clinical experience in anesthesia-assisted rapid detoxification, medically assisted detoxification without anesthesia, and opioid use disorder treatment.
+When performed correctly, it achieves a nearly 100% success rate.
+The Waismann Method® is an industry leader, and we provide our anesthesia-assisted detox at a full-service accredited hospital.
+The detoxification process occurs in a private room and under the direct care of a quadruple board-certified medical doctor who has more than 22 years of direct clinical experience in anesthesia-assisted rapid detoxification, medically assisted detoxification without anesthesia, and opioid use disorder treatment.

 Waismann Method® detox protocols are fully customized to meet each patient’s unique needs.
 Patients also enjoy a short stay at our exclusive recovery center.
 This optimizes a patient’s comfort and helps them successfully transition into their journey toward recovery.
 Here’s why: